Ravenbrook/mps/procedure/review.rst

 _`.role`: People taking part in review are given *roles*.

-_`.role.two`: All the roles can be covered by just two people.
+_`.role.two`: All the roles MAY be covered by just two people.
+It's RECOMMENDED to have more people.

-_`.role.all`: The leader (`.role.leader`_) must ensure that all roles are assigned to someone, to ensure that everything necessary gets done.
+_`.role.all`: The leader (`.role.leader`_) MUST ensure that all roles are assigned to someone, to ensure that everything necessary gets done.

-_`.role.everyone`: Every person taking part in review should be assigned at least one role, to make it clear what they need to do.
+_`.role.everyone`: Every person taking part in review SHOULD be assigned at least one role, to make it clear what they need to do.

 _`.role.leader`: The *leader* organises and plans the review, and ensures the procedures are executed.
 The leader is responsible for managing the process in all respects for productive results.
-The author (`.role.author`_) can lead, but this should be avoided if they are not `.role.leader.experienced`_.
+The author (`.role.author`_) MAY lead, but this NOT RECOMMENDED, and MUST be avoided if they are not `.role.leader.experienced`_.

-_`.role.leader.experienced`: Ideally, the leader should be *experienced*, scoring 24 or more points on "Self-Assessment Audit of Your Inspection/Review Process" [Gilb-93]_ pp xi-xv.
-In any case it is helpful if the leader has received special instruction in review or inspection.
+_`.role.leader.experienced`: The leader SHOULD be *experienced*, scoring 24 or more points on "Self-Assessment Audit of Your Inspection/Review Process" [Gilb-93]_ pp xi-xv.
+In any case it is RECOMMENDED that the leader has received special instruction in review or inspection.

 _`.role.author`: The *author* is the person responsible for the change under review (`.doc.product`_).
 For example, they're the developer who submitted a pull request.
-The author should read `.advice.author`_.
+The author SHOULD read `.advice.author`_.

 _`.role.checker`: A *checker* checks the change (`.doc.product`_) during review.
-There must be more than one checker.
-Every person taking part in a review is usually also a checker, including the author.
-Checkers should be asked by the leader to check with certain *checking roles* (`.role.check`_) in mind; this is to increase coverage and reduce duplication of issues.
+There MUST be more than one checker.
+Every person taking part in a review is usually also be a checker, including the author.
+Checkers will be asked by the leader to check with certain *checking roles* (`.role.check`_) in mind; this is to increase coverage and reduce duplication of issues.
 Not every checker needs to understand everything about a change (e.g. the programming language)